Skip to content

 HELOC (Home Equity Line of Credit) lets homeowners borrow against home equity as needed.
 Typical structure: 10-year draw period (interest-only payments) followed by 10-20 year repayment period (principal + interest).
 This calculator shows both phases.

-HELOC rates are typically variable, tied to base rate plus margin.
-Rising rate environments expose borrowers.
-Use conservatively - draw only for genuine needs (home improvement, education, emergency), not discretionary spending.
+HELOC rates are typically variable, tied to a base rate plus margin, so rising-rate environments increase borrower payments.
+HELOCs are commonly drawn for purposes like home improvement, education, or emergencies rather than discretionary spending.
 Carrying long-term HELOC balances typically costs more than traditional mortgage refinancing.

 Run it with sensible defaults